informalsystems/hermes/relayer-framework/docs/technical_background.md

 define the component instantiation in multiple smaller functions, so that it is clear to the reader whether the dependencies are being resolved correctly.

+## Reader Monad

+Readers from functional programming background such as Haskellers may notice that the context pattern look similar to the reader monad pattern.
+This is correct, as we are defining a global `Context` type and pass it as a function argument to all code that requires the context.
+Additionally, we make use of the trait (typeclass) system in Rust for compile-time dependency injection, and the same pattern can be applied for the context type used in reader monads.

+For Rust readers, the main difference of the pattern described here with the reader monad is that we are passing the context value as explicit argument without using any monadic construct.
+This is slightly more verbose, but the benefit is we still get to enjoy much of the benefits of reader monad without requiring Rust programmers to learn what a monad really is.
+(hint: if you know how to use `Result` and `Option`, you might already understand monad without you knowing it)